khakhalin/notes/00_words_to_lookup.md

 https://end-to-end-machine-learning.teachable.com/courses/advanced-neural-network-methods/lectures/12194418
 * reservoir sampling
 * what is github.io and how it works?
 What can it do?
 Is it a good way to host blogs?
-* Do all graph exercesises from the red book
+* Do all graph exercises from the red book
 * How to debug in Python, beyond print()?
 What are the best practices here?
 * Maximum Likelihood (MLE) vs Maximum apriori (MAP)
 * Generative vs Discriminative models